Mark Kreider ’18: A master student mastering all

-Learning about agriculture at GC will begin at our very own top-ranked Merry Lea Sustainable Farm — where 10 acres of fruits, vegetables, nuts and livestock are raised — and extends out to a wide network of farms, food businesses and nonprofits that we are connected to in our region.
-By visiting these professionals and working alongside them and your peers, you’ll pair deep learning about food systems with a wide range of practical skills that will be helpful now and in your future career.
+Learning about food supply chain agriculture at GC will begin at our very own local and top-ranked Merry Lea Sustainable Farm.
+Ten acres of fruits, vegetables, nuts, and livestock are raised and studied by working professionals and students with a focus on environmental research, food security education, and new strategies for problem-solving complex issues of the environment.
+Our program extends to a wide network of farm communities, private sector businesses, government agencies, and regional nonprofits.
+By visiting these environmental professionals and working alongside them and peers, you’ll pair deep learning, research, and science about food systems and nutrition with a wide range of practical skills, culinary skills and knowledge that will be helpful now and in your future career.

 Goshen College has been recognized as a “Tree Campus USA” school by the Arbor Day Foundation